Hagsten/Talkify/README.md

 | br | break-strength strong |

 ## Declarative settings
+These settings are only supported by the TtsPlayer for now.

 Talkify supports declarative settings.
 These settings will override general settings.
 The following attributes can be added to any element that Talkify is connected to.
-When these attributes is present, Talkify will use them as playback settings.
+When these attributes are present, Talkify will use them as playback settings.

 | data-attribute | Accepted values | Example |
 |----------|:------ |:-------|